Skip to content

 Energy Efficiency & Running Costs

 Infrared heaters typically operate at lower wattages because they heat occupants and objects directly, resulting in less heat loss.
 Convection heaters must continually warm the air, which can be less efficient in spaces with poor insulation or high ceilings.
-Studies show that focusing on efficiency not only saves money but improves user experience
+Studies show that focusing on efficiency not only saves money but improves user experience.

 Metric Infrared Convection